geometalab/osmaxx/docs/testing.md

 ```
 to see what options it provides.

-To run tests of all available test types, call it without passing any options:
+To run tests of all available test types, call it without passing any options (be sure to read the part about
+running end to end test before you are doing this!):
 ```shell
 ./runtests.py
 ```